 The Food Snob invited me to collaborate with them and I was interested for 3 main reasons:

-- It’s not wasn’t a new business, but rather a sister company meaning experience (quality) is there.
+- This isn’t a new business, but rather a sister company meaning experience (quality) is there.

 - Is proudly female lead food brand, with a strong female team.